Tim Lee-Davey

 Tim Lee-Davey (born 20 February 1955) is a British former racing driver.

-Tim Lee-Davey was a member of the British Kart Team and was the Dunlop Star of Tomorrow Formula Ford Champion in 1980 driving the ex-James Weaver Tiga FF79 in his first full year of motor racing.
+Lee-Davey was a member of the British Kart Team and was the Dunlop Star of Tomorrow Formula Ford Champion in 1980 driving the ex-James Weaver Tiga FF79 in his first full year of motor racing.
 He was also awarded a Grovewood Award Special Commendation that year.

 Seriously under financed, Lee-Davey finished 17th in the British Formula Three championship in 1982 and 12th in 1983.
-In 1984 he switched to sports cars, campaigning a unique 2 litre Tiga TS84 in the UK Thundersports series and proved to be a front-runner against much more powerful opposition even winning the Snetterton round of the series outright.
+In 1984, he switched to sports cars, campaigning a unique 2 litre Tiga TS84 in the UK Thundersports Series and proved to be a front-runner against much more powerful opposition even winning the Snetterton round of the series outright.

-For 1985 Lee-Davey again competed in the UK Thundersports series, this time with a Tiga GC84 powered by a 3.9 litre Cosworth DFL engine.
-With this car, partnered by Neil Crang, Tim won the famous Gold Cup at Oulton Park by 4 laps and was a regular front runner.
-The pair were joined by Tony Lanfranchi for that year's Le Mans 24 Hours but were unclassified (although 7th in the C2 class) completing 226 laps after car problems.
-Lee-Davey then competed in the World Sportscar Championship from 1986 to 1990 and selected races in The All Japan Sports Prototype Endurance Championship.
+For 1985, Lee-Davey again competed in the UK Thundersports series, this time with a Tiga GC84 powered by a 3.9 litre Cosworth DFL engine.
+With this car, partnered by Neil Crang, Tim won the Gold Cup at Oulton Park by four laps and was a regular front runner.
+The pair were joined by Tony Lanfranchi for that year's Le Mans 24 Hours but were unclassified (although seventh in the C2 class) completing 226 laps after car problems.
+Lee-Davey then competed in the World Sportscar Championship from 1986 to 1990 and selected races in the All-Japan Sports Prototype Endurance Championship.

-In 1988 Lee-Davey's latest Tiga having been destroyed by fire at Brno, Team Davey obtained a new Porsche 962 and continued competing in the World Sports Prototype Championship.
-For 1990 the team entered 2 cars.
+In 1988, after Lee-Davey's latest Tiga was destroyed by fire at Brno, Team Davey obtained a new Porsche 962 and continued competing in the World Sports Prototype Championship.
+For 1990, the team entered 2 cars.
 In the 1989 24 Hours of Le Mans driving a Porsche 962C Lee-Davey, driving with Tom Dodd-Noble and Katsunori Iketani, finished 15th.
-In 1990 the team used the new Schuppan carbon fibre monocoques.
-Driving both cars entered for Le Mans by his own under financed Team Davey Lee-Davey finished 19th, co-driven by Giovanni Lavaggi, and 26th co-driven by Max Cohen-Olivar and Katsunori Iketani, with both cars classified.
+In 1990, the team used the new Schuppan carbon fibre monocoques.
+Driving both cars entered for Le Mans by his own under financed Team Davey, Lee-Davey finished 19th, co-driven by Giovanni Lavaggi, and 26th co-driven by Max Cohen-Olivar and Katsunori Iketani, with both cars classified.

 Tim's father Lionel (Lee) Davey who was a successful businessman, founding Lee-Davey Caravans based in Harrietsham, Kent, strongly opposed his son's motor racing career and consistently refused any financial support considering it "the end of a promising law career and the start of a tenuous motor racing existence".
-Nonetheless Lee Davey senior regularly expressed considerable pride in his son's achievements.
+Nonetheless, Lee Davey senior regularly expressed considerable pride in his son's achievements.